-Tier I (0 - 100,000 gallons annually): \$4.88/1,000 gallons

-Tier II (100,000 - 1,000,000 gallons annually): \$5.78/1,000 gallons
+Tier I (0 - 100,000 gallons annually): \$4.88/1,000 gallons Tier II (100,000 - 1,000,000 gallons annually): \$5.78/1,000 gallons Tier III (Over 1,000,000 gallons annually): \$6.66/1,000 gallons

-Tier III (Over 1,000,000 gallons annually): \$6.66/1,000 gallons fall into Tier III but there is incentive for water conservation among many of the small and medium commercial customers to maintain water use within Tier II.
+Effectively, households that practice water conservation can fall into Tier I and pay the lowest rates, while households that use excessive amounts of water will likely be in Tier II.
+Many large commercial users will fall into Tier III but there is incentive for water conservation among many of the small and medium commercial customers to maintain water use within Tier II.
 The existing rate structure generally meets the State's intent for the establishment of water rates that promote water conservation.